bc080401210/adaptive-noise-remover/README.md

 # adaptive-noise-remover
-adaptive noise cancelation in matlab
+adaptive noise cancelation in matlab using normalized LMS algorithm